ZHAWZHAWZHAW/ml2/README.md

 To enhance the performance of the T5 model for summarizing news articles, I fine-tuned it using a subset of the XSum dataset.
 1. The process began with initializing the T5 model and tokenizer from the pre-trained "t5-base" model.
 2. Next, I defined a tokenization function to preprocess the input data, ensuring consistency by formatting both the documents and their summaries.
 I loaded a subset of 1000 training examples and 500 validation examples from the XSum dataset, chosen for its diverse and concise human-written summaries.
 3. I applied the tokenization function to both the training and validation datasets, transforming the raw text into tokenized inputs suitable for the T5 model.
-The training arguments were set to balance training efficiency and model performance, with parameters such as learning rate, batch size, number of epochs, and evaluation strategy.
+The training arguments were set to balance training efficiency and model performance, with parameters such as learning rate, batch size, number of epochs and evaluation strategy.
-4. The Seq2SeqTrainer was initialized with the model, training arguments, datasets, tokenizer, and an early stopping callback to prevent overfitting.
+4. The Seq2SeqTrainer was initialized with the model, training arguments, datasets, tokenizer and an early stopping callback to prevent overfitting.
 This mechanism monitored performance and halted training if no improvement was observed.
-5. The training process, managed by Seq2SeqTrainer, involved handling the training loop, evaluation, and saving the best model based on evaluation loss.
+5. The training process, managed by Seq2SeqTrainer, involved handling the training loop, evaluation and saving the best model based on evaluation loss.
 Finally, I saved the fine-tuned model and tokenizer for easy deployment and further use.

 By fine-tuning the T5 model with the XSum dataset, I improved its ability to generate concise and accurate summaries, addressing information overload and making it a valuable tool for efficient news consumption.

 ### 4.4 Prompt Engineering <a name="44-prompt-engineering"></a>
-In my news summarizer application, prompt engineering is a key technique used to enhance the performance of the models for summarizing text from PDFs and URLs.
-Prompt engineering involves designing specific prompts that guide the models to generate high-quality summaries effectively.
+In my news summarizer application, Prompt Engineering is a key technique used to enhance the performance of the models for summarizing text from PDFs and URLs.
+My Prompt Engineering involves designing specific prompts that guide the models to generate high-quality summaries effectively.

-#### Summarizing Text from URLs
+#### Example of Summarizing Text from URLs

-The approach for URL summarization is similar.
 First, I fetched the text content from the given URL using `requests` and `BeautifulSoup`.
 The same prompt structure was used to guide the models in generating summaries.
 This consistency helps in maintaining the effectiveness of the summaries across different types of input sources.

 Example function for BART:
 ```python